The-Bambi/SheetyRecognizer/README.md

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

+The *ULTIMATE* goal of this pipeline is to build a machine learning pipeline able to convert visual sheet music into Lilypond.

+My previous attempts can be found in SheetMusicGenerator, which I am rewriting to a kedro framework.

+Current status - mock data generation is almost finished.

+Next steps:
+- finish data generation (add a bash script to compile the .ly files)
+- reimplement "data science" pipeline (data split, model setup, model train, model evaluate...)
+- improve data generation (no music is ever random, right now it is)
+- improve the model (dictionary fix)

 ## Rules and guidelines

 In order to get the best out of the template: